Early voting begins on Monday

 Eager Victorians can begin voting in the 2022 joint primary elections for Victoria County as early as Monday.

-Voting will be held in Classroom A of the Pattie Dodson Health Center until Feb.
-25. Voters can visit this week from 8 a.m. to 5 p.m., Monday through Friday, 7 a.m. to 7 p.m. on Saturday and 9 a.m. to 2 p.m. on Sunday.
+Voting will be held in Classroom A of the Dr. Pattie Dodson Public Health Center until Feb.
+25. Voters can visit this week from 8 a.m. to 5 p.m.
+Monday through Friday, 7 a.m. to 7 p.m. on Saturday and 9 a.m. to 2 p.m. on Sunday.

-Victoria County Election Administrator Margetta Hill says those wishing to enjoy an efficient voting experience should take some time to prepare before showing up in person.
+Victoria County Elections Administrator Margetta Hill said those wishing to enjoy an efficient voting experience should take some time to prepare before showing up in person.

 That means making sure to remember photo identification and, if possible, voter registration.
 Hill said having the latter will help speed up the identification process and get people in voting booths faster.